-- Omega 3 Fatty Acids: These are anti-inflammatory and have a positive effect on boosting serotonin levels.
-The best choice is a purified fish oil that is high in the fatty acids EPA and DHA.
+- Omega 3 Fatty Acids: These are anti-inflammatory and have a positive effect on brain health The best choice is a purified fish oil that is high in the fatty acids EPA and DHA.

 - B Complex: Getting a pre-activated form of B vitamins can be extremely effective.
 We recommend B Strong.

-- L-Theanine: L-Theanine is a naturally occurring, biologically active, free-form amino acid that provides relaxation support by supporting serotonin levels.
+- L-Theanine: L-Theanine is a naturally occurring, biologically active, free-form amino acid that provides relaxation support by supporting neurotransmitter levels.